libre-tube/LibreTube/README.md

 # About this fork

 This is a fork of LibreTube in its early stages.
+Therefore only builds via [GitHub Actions](https://github.com/D3SOX/LibreTube-Enhanced/actions/workflows/ci.yml) are available.
+If you don't have a GitHub account you can download them via [nightly.link](https://nightly.link/D3SOX/LibreTube-Enhanced/workflows/ci/master)

 It currently supports the following extra features:

 - Remember playback speed on a per-channel basis
   - Supports setting a default speed and overriding it for specific channels.
 Saving channel speeds is by default manually confirmed by pressing a button in the playback speed sheet.
 It can be set to do it automatically on every change.
 There is also a screen to manage all your saved channel speeds.